main-branch/process_executer/README.md

   will merge stdout and stderr from the subprocess into the file output.txt.

-- Stdout and stderr redirections are no longer default to a new instance of StringIO
+- Stdout and stderr redirections no longer default to new instances of `StringIO`

   Calls to `ProcessExecuter.run` that do not define a redirection for stdout or stderr will have to add explicit redirection(s) in order to capture the output.